serviceprototypinglab/openshifter/export_methods.md

 All 4 commands yielded identical json files.

 ## Testing method:
 Ran all 4 commands on the same context.
+The test was made on a sample Django-Psql-Persistent deployment that was scaled and updated prior to export.
 Redirected output to json files.
-File comparison between the 4 output files.
+File comparison between the 4 output files (using Atom editor's Compare Files package).

 ## Versions tested:
 oc v3.11.0+0cbc58b